timschroederme/deploy/README.md

 `deploy` deploys project files on a local or remote host, based on a per-project configuration file.

-## Usage
+## General

-When you are in a project's root directory, simply type:

-    deploy

-otherwise type:

-    deploy <directory>

-`deploy` will deploy all files and directories of a project, except the following, which will be ignored:
+`deploy` works on a per-project basis.
+A project is defined as a directory, including all the files and sub-directories it contains. `deploy` will deploy all files and directories of a project, except the following, which will be ignored:

 * the `.gitignore` file
 * the `.deploy` file